Danny L Harle: 2019–present: Pang, Harlecore, and Desire, I Want to Turn Into You

+On 8 July 2025 Harle released "Starlight" featuring English singer PinkPantheress.

 Personal life

 Harle has been married to Poppy Harle since January 2018.
-Together, they have a daughter, Nico, born in November 2018.
+Together, they have a daughter, Nico, born in November 2018; her voice was used in the Caroline Polachek song "Bunny Is a Rider", a track Harle produced.
 Former PC Music labelmate GFOTY is her godmother.
+The couple had another daughter in 2022.

-Harles's sister-in-law, Raffy, features on much of Danny's music.
+Harle's sister-in-law, Raffy, features on much of Danny's music.